 - The device must be solely for therapeutic, educational, or OCS approved family contact needs.

-- For family contact, that no other phone/device is available to the child to provide OCS approved family contact and other options for providing contact have been exhausted.
+- For family contact, that no other phone/device is available to the child/youth to provide OCS approved family contact and other options for providing contact have been exhausted.

-- No funding is available for devices for which another entity, such as OCS or the school, is legally responsible.
+- No funding is available for devices for which another entity, such as OCS, tribal resources, or the school, is legally responsible.

 - Prior to purchase, FACC must have written approval, confirmation of internet access, and agreement to supervise use for the intended purpose from the current foster/family placement or family of origin – Placement Family Agreement.

-FACC offers support to children’s family of origin, including relatives, such as meal and activity vouchers and children’s furnishings as FACC funds allow.
-Funding requests must detail how the support requested will benefit the child(ren).
+FACC offers support to children and youth’s family of origin, including relatives, such as meal and activity vouchers and children/youth furnishings as FACC funds allow.
+Funding requests must detail how the support requested will benefit the child(ren)/youth.
 Each family is eligible for $500 in grants per fiscal year.